-If paradise had a taste, it would be that of this pepper.
-Of course, it is not a real pepper, but it reveals both spicy and lemony flavours that give character to all your preparations.
+If heaven had a taste, it would be this pepper.
+Although it is not a real pepper, it reveals both pungent and lemony flavours that give character to all your preparations.

 "An Ethiopian pepper to be discovered to get off the beaten track"